Benzo Rehab Center in Texas

 When benzos are misused, they can throw you into a mental and physical fog.

-• Extreme Drowsiness: It’s more than just feeling sleepy—it’s like your body and brain hit snooze mode even when you’re awake.
+• Extreme Drowsiness: It’s more than just feeling sleepy—it’s like your body and brain are not functioning correctly even when you’re awake.

 • Poor Coordination: Ever felt like your limbs aren’t listening to you?
 Benzo abuse can make simple tasks feel clumsy and awkward.